mohalogiciels/Windows8.1LoginScreenFix/README.md

 <b>Download <code>winbluelsppfix.exe</code> now: <a href="https://github.com/win8-png/winbluelsppfix/releases/latest">here</a></b>

 ## Description
 As you may recognise, on a fully updated Windows 8.1, your profile picture won’t show on the logon screen.
-That means if you start your PC, or want to log in after logging off, or even when you just locked your PC, there will be only a generic user icon instead of your profile picture:
+That means if you start your PC, or want to log in after logging off, or even when you just locked your PC, there will be only a generic user icon instead of your profile picture: ⬇️

 <img width="300" alt="no_profile_picture" src="https://github.com/user-attachments/assets/ff615209-7ecd-477e-af2c-3e5c53fe5273" />

-That’s where this tool comes handy, designed and written fully by me 😄 It’ll add a missing registry key called “Image200” where the path to the image file, which shows the profile picture on the logon screen, is being stored.
+That’s where this tool comes inhandy, designed and written fully by me 😄

+It’ll add a missing registry key called “Image200” where the path to the image file, which shows the profile picture on the logon screen, is being stored.

-Look at that, much better!
+<b>Look at that, much better!</b> ⬇️

 <img width="300" alt="logon_screen_fixed" src="https://github.com/user-attachments/assets/3dc27189-fdaf-41c5-87f7-69fa0237776f" />